privatejfx141/teq-data-platform/sprint-backlog/sprint-1/tasks.md

 ## T5 | 8 story points
 Create functions/methods for checking if data in Excel templates are valid.
 * cross reference with data from database to make sure what the client enters is valid

 ## T6 | 8 story points
-Read and parse the Excel files in the back-end.
+Read and parse the uploaded Excel files in the back-end.
 * might need to use library for reading excel files

-## T7 Dependency: T3 and T4 | 10 story points
+## T7 Dependency: T3, T4, T6 | 10 story points
 Update the database with the parsed excel data.
+* connect the code that parses and validates excel data with the database so that the data from the excel files can be inserted into the database

 ## T8 | 8 story points
 Develop basic front-end UI for uploading Excel templates.